MohamedAmineDHIAB/Machine_Learning_Algorithms/unsupervised/HMM/README.md

 A : contains the probabilities of transitions from state i to state j , where i,j in [1,4]

-B : contains the probabilities of emissiosn (column j is probability of row i emmitting the value j)
+B : contains the probabilities of emission (column j is probability of row i emitting the value j)

 Pi : contains the prability of a state being the initial state